-Listed below are some specialist e-resources that are bought by the University that you may wish to explore.
+Listed below are some specialist e-resources that you may wish to explore.

 This fantastic resource has captured UK terrestrial TV and radio programmes from 1998 onwards for anyone in UK universities to watch for free.
 You can create playlists and clips to embed in presentations, as well as putting in requests for recording.
 Look out for all the useful documentaries.
 (Not available to anyone outside the UK.)

 A variety of reference works, including dictionaries, which tutors may well prefer to Wikipedia, and it even tells you how to set out a reference to what you find.
 Try out the 'Mind Map' option to see how your keyword links to others - useful for essay planning and dissertation work (use the arrow next to Basic Search to get to it).

 Contains the New Penguin Business Dictionary, Ultimate Business Library and Dictionary of Business.

 Copied from the resource description: